OCA/delivery-carrier/delivery_postlogistics/readme/CONFIGURE.rst

 To configure:

 * Go to `Inventory -> Configuration -> Delivery -> Shipping Methods`
-* Create new shipping methods for postlogistics and set your login informations
+* Create new shipping methods for PostLogistics and set your login informations in the "PostLogistics" tab
-* launch the Update PostLogistics Services

-This will load available services and generate carrier options.

-Now you can create a carrier method for PostLogistics WebService:

-* First choose a Service group and save
-* Add a Mandatory Carrier option using a Basic Service
-* Save Carrier Method (this will update filters to show you only compatible services)
-* Then add other `Optional as default` and `Optional` carrier option from listed
-* Add additional Service and Delivery instructions
+* Go to `Inventory -> Configuration ->  Delivery -> Delivery Packages` to create
+  the PostLogistics delivery packaging with the relevant `Package Code` (see section 8.10 of https://developer.post.ch/en/digital-commerce-api for available codes)

 .. _Log in: https://account.post.ch/selfadmin/?login&lang=en